souramay/EchoFlix/README.md

 ## Features

-- Browse trending , recent or any movies
+- Browse trending , recent or any movies ot tv shows or series.
-- View detailed movie info, cast, reviews, and gallery
+- View detailed movie info, cast, reviews, and gallery.
 - Watch trailers and clips
 - Smart GPT-powered movie search
 - Responsive design for all devices